The Eggs of the mythical Rainbow Serpent

-The Devils Marbles is one of the most extraordinary landscapes in the Outback and one of Australia’s most famous natural wonders.
+One of the most extraordinary landscapes in the Australian Outback and one of Australia’s most famous natural wonders.
 Known as ‘Karlu Karlu‘ by the Warumungu Aboriginal people, their belief is that the marbles are the eggs of the mythological Rainbow Serpent.

 Where on earth are the Devils Marbles

 The Devils Marbles Conservation Reserve is 1802 hectares in size and stretches from horizon to horizon.
-You will find the Devils Marbles just 410 kilometres north of Alice Springs, and 1090 kilometres south of Darwin in the Northern Territory outback.
+You will find the Devils Marbles just 410 kilometres north of Alice Springs, and 1090 kilometres south of Darwin.

 There are story boards throughout the park which explain the formation of Karlu Karlu and information about the Aboriginal legends and the mythology of this unique landscape.